 - Restrictions.
 When a work is copyrighted, unless you are the owner or have the

-specific permission of the owner, you cannot legally make a physical or electronic copy
+specific permission of the owner, you cannot usually make a physical or electronic copy

 of a complete work.
+The courts approved making personal copies of video for delayed viewing, as long as you do not distribute it yourself.
 In the case of software, since you must copy it to your computer, and want to be able to back it up, license agreements usually accompany software that spell out what you can and cannot do.

 Making a few alterations or translating a work does not remove it from copyright.
 While ideas and facts cannot be copyrighted, the expression of those ideas and facts can be.
 (An idea may be patented, however.)

 - Ownership.
 Copyright may be owned by its creator(s) or by an organization and may be transferred to others.
 Generally, works created by employees of a company are owned by the company.
 Works for hire generally belong to the contracting company, but may depend on the provisions of the specific contracts involved.
 The owner of a copyright may give up the copyright and release the work to the public domain.

 There may be separate copyrights on a work of art and the performance of the work.
 For example, a basic copyright may exist on a song, and there also may exist many copyrights on recorded performances of the song.
 When a radio station plays a recording, you can be sure that they are paying licensing fees that cover both aspects of copyright.
 Licensing and copyright enforcement is vigorously being pursued on the web now, too.
 The Digital Millenium Copyright Act of 1988 clarified the application of copyright restrictions to digital media, although many issues still remain to be settled by the courts or legislation.
 Witness the turmoil over MP3 files on the nets and companies like Napster, which provided them.